-Cinnamon Bark (Cinnamon zeylanicum), Cassia (Cinnamomum cassia), Calamus (Acorus calamus), Myrrh (Commiphora myrrha), Hyssop (Hyssopus officinalis), Frankincense (Boswelia frereana), Spikenard (Nardostachys jatamansi), Galbanum (Ferula galbaniflua) with extra virgin olive oil (Olea europaea)
+Cinnamon Bark (Cinnamon zeylanicum), Cassia (Cinnamomum cassia), Calamus (Acorus calamus), Myrrh (Commiphora myrrha), Hyssop (Hyssopus officinalis), Frankincense (Boswelia frereana/carterii), Spikenard (Nardostachys jatamansi), Galbanum (Ferula galbaniflua) with extra virgin olive oil (Olea europaea)

-Ancient Defense is a blend of essential oils believed to be similar to herbal infusions used by Moses in protecting the Israelites from a plague (Exodus 30:22-27).
-It also contains a few other Biblical oils that have properties that support the immune system and other vital body systems.
+Ancient Defense is a blend of essential oils believed to be similar to herbal infusions used in Biblical times that have properties that support the immune system and other vital body systems.

 Modern science shows that these oils contain immune-stimulating and antiviral compounds, which may explain why these plants were used in ancient times.
 Today viruses and bacteria are beginning to mutate and become resistant to conventional drugs.
 Because of the complex chemistry of essential oils, viruses and bacteria have a more difficult time acquiring resistance to them, thus they prove to be an effective choice in personal health care.